[Last Updated: 2023/09/15]

 ESEF Project Settings

 Before a file is opened for Tagging, it is imperative to set the correct ESEF project settings.
 This is done by a System Administrator and can, in some cases, fall to the design agency.
 To smoothen this process, we suggest discussing this with the reporting company.
 This must be done before any tagging occurs to avoid problems and inconsistencies.
 The settings discussed below are the ones that we have seen cause issues in the past for reporting companies.
 You can also get more detailed information by clicking on the information button on each setting as displayed below.
-The FORCE setting for “PDF unicode CMAPs handling” associated with the direct selection method will highly improve the tag restoration from a version of the chapter to another.
+The FORCE setting for “PDF unicode CMAPs handling” associated with the direct selection method will highly improve the tag restoration from one version of the chapter to another.

 Default Settings